-If the patient prefers to be examined without a chaperon, this required should be honored and recorded in the patient’s notes or computer record.
+If the patient prefers to be examined without a chaperone, this required should be honoured and recorded in the patient’s notes or computer record.

 Patients' dignity, privacy, confidentiality and the doctor/patient/nurse relationship all need to be taken into consideration when the use of a chaperone is considered.

 The GP/Nurse is at liberty to ask a chaperone to be present if they feel the situation warrants it.
 Should the patient refuse, the GP/Nurse can inform the patient that they are unable to perform the examination unless a third person is present.

 If an intimate examination/procedure is necessary as part of a home visit, the patient should be offered the choice of having a chaperone present, i.e. a family member or friend.

 When patients book and appointment for an intimate examination,the reception staff may inform them that a chaperone may be brought along.

 In accordance with General Data Protection Regulation 2016 (GDPR), Data Protection Act 2018 and Health Records Act, patients may request to see their medical records.
 Such requests should be made in writing, addressed to the surgery and have the patients signed consent attached.